 The email contains a verification link which the recipient must click to confirm that they own the address.
 When the link is clicked, the person's email address is added to the subscriber list.

-Important: The verification email is not sent if you add subscribers via file import or manual entry through your account, because you will likely be adding people who have already opted in through another system.
+Important: The verification email is not sent if you add subscribers via file import or manual entry through your account or the API, because you will likely be adding people who have already opted in through another system.
 However, any subscriber added via the API to a confirmed opt-in list will be sent the verification email.

 - The double opt-in process ensures people are entering their information correctly, which equals a cleaner list and lowers bounce rates.